 Claymont is a somewhat small town located in the state of Delaware.
 With a population of 8,470 people and four constituent neighborhoods, Claymont is the ninth largest community in Delaware.

 Claymont is an extremely ethnically-diverse town.
 The people who call Claymont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Claymont residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Claymont include German, Italian, English, and Polish.
+Important ancestries of people in Claymont include Irish, German, Italian, English, and Polish.

 The most common language spoken in Claymont is English.
 Other important languages spoken here include Polish and Spanish.